Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

 It can contain drafts for you to look into later, but when you have some spare time, try to write a beginning to an article.

-I tend to do this a lot on the plane, in specific boring meetings, or even on the toilet sometimes.
+I sometimes tend to do this on the plane, in specific boring meetings, or even on the toilet.

 ## 3. Make it easy for yourself

-Call me lazy, call me smart, but I just like to make things easy for myself.
+Call me lazy, but I like making things easy for myself.

-By that, I mean automate recurring tasks, create templates, make use of tools that help you.
+By that, I mean automating recurring tasks, creating templates, and using tools that help you.

 Some examples: